YOUR GUIDE TO CARD SKIMMING

 Tips to help protect your business against card skimming and card testing to prevent fraud.

 What is card skimming?

 Card skimming is a crime.
-Criminals use sophisticated skimming techniques to steal or skim data from a customer’s card when it’s processed through an EFPOS terminal.
-A more experienced criminal will try to get a customer’s PIN at the same time.
+It's when criminals use sophisticated techniques to steal or 'skim' data from a customer’s card when it’s processed through an EFTPOS terminal.
+More experienced criminals will also try to get a customer’s PIN at the same time.
 Once they have this information, criminals use the stolen data to create fake cards and withdraw funds at ATMs.